google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/introduction.rst

    - See Answer

-     + The table was filtered in the gender column, alphabetically from Z to A.
+     + Correct: The table was filtered in the gender column, alphabetically from Z to A.

 .. image:: figures/table_group_example.png
    :align: center